opentripplanner/OpenTripPlanner/docs/Configuration.md

 DEM files(USGS DEM) is not supported by OTP, but can be converted to GeoTIFF with tools like [GDAL](http://www.gdal.org/).
 Use `gdal_merge.py -o merged.tiff *.dem` to merge a set of `dem` files into one `tif` file.

+See Interline [PlanetUtils](https://github.com/interline-io/planetutils) for a set of scripts to download, merge, and resample [Mapzen/Amazon Terrain Tiles](https://registry.opendata.aws/terrain-tiles/).

 ## Fares configuration